Eight SteelMaster Projects Around the World

 “It’s literally a speck of land,” said Senior Project Manager Greg Broderick.

 SteelMaster’s structures are specially designed to handle high wind loads in areas like the Marshall Islands.
-Every building is built to meet every state’s local building code requirements.
-We design our buildings in accordance with codes determined by the International Building Code and ASCE-7.
+We design our buildings in accordance with the International Building Code.

 Although the small island is secluded, shipping was easy because Nan, Inc. handled the logistics once the material was delivered to California.